Wingspan Pocket

 For tracking food resources, instead of having 100+ tokens, I’m thinking about either using dry erase cards to keep track or to create a bit thicker cards, and cut out holes for a small dice for each resource.
 That would add 5 (resource types) x 5 (players) = 25 small (10 or 12 mm) dice and 5 thick cards.
 There’s also an option of having 1 of each token per player and use a tracker like this.

-How would I deal with caching food to cards?
+One unsolved question still is how would I deal with caching food to birds?

 Other notes